Thomas wins 2nd PGA title in playoff after 7-shot rally

 AP Golf Writer

-Thomas matched a PGA Championship record Sunday when he rallied from a seven-shot deficit at Southern Hills, and then saved his most exquisite shot-making for a three-hole playoff to defeat Will Zalatoris.

-He closed with a 3-under 67, matching the low score of a final round made difficult more by nerves than the wind.
-He seized control in the playoff with a 3-wood to 35 feet on the 301-yard 17th hole for a two-putt birdie.
+He never could have dreamed how it all played out, a chaotic final hour of pressure moments, clutch putts and unimaginable heartache for Mito Pereira.

+Thomas hit a shank on the sixth hole.
+He made a 65-foot birdie putt that began his record-tying comeback.
+He missed a 10-foot birdie putt on the final hole that he feared would cost him.
+He never led until one hole remained in his three-hole aggregate playoff with Will Zalatoris.

-He tapped in for par and stood erect with a smile, a mixture of joy and disbelief.
+And when Thomas tapped in for par to capture another PGA Championship title, he stood erect on the 18th green with a mixture of joy and disbelief.

 “I was asked early in the week what lead is safe and I said, ‘No lead,’” Thomas said.
 “I can’t believe I found myself in a playoff.”

-Thomas needed plenty of help, and Mito Pereira provided it in a tragic finish.
-The 27-year-old from Chile, playing in only his second major, took a one-shot lead to the final hole and drove into a creek to make double bogey.
+Thomas closed with a 3-under 67 that turned out to be enough for a playoff when Pereira, the 27-year-old from Chile in his first PGA Championship who never trailed all day, drove into a creek and made double bogey on the 18th hole to finish one shot behind.

-It was the first time since Phil Mickelson at Winged Foot in the 2006 U.S. Open that a player lost a one-shot lead in the final hole to lose a major.
+It was the first time since Phil Mickelson at Winged Foot in the 2006 U.S. Open that a player gave away a one-shot lead on the final hole to lose a major.

+“Sad to hit it in the water,” Pereira said.
+“I mean, I wish I could do it again.”

+Just like his first PGA title at Quail Hollow in 2017, the signature shot for Thomas came on the 17th hole.
+It was the second hole of the aggregate playoff.
+He drilled a 3-wood on the 301-yard par 4 to 35 feet for a two-putt birdie, his first lead of the day.

 Zalatoris looked like he had thrown away his chances for a first major — and first PGA Tour victory — when he three-putted from just outside 20 feet on the 16th hole.
 But he responded with a birdie from the bunker at the 17th and holed an 8-foot par putt on the 18th for a 71.